 Next picture: Not quite thick enough yet.
 If the rice is not completely tender, add more milk and continue to simmer.

 In the following picture, the risengrynsgrøt is thick and the rice nicely tender.
 It is now done cooking!
 Add salt, sugar, vanilla powder, stir well and serve immediately while still hot.
-If it sits a while after done, it will continue to thicken; you can add some more milk to thin it before eating.
+If it sits for a while after it’s finished cooking, the risgrøt will continue to thicken.
+If so, you can add some more milk before eating to thin it a little.

-If you don’t have access to vanilla sugar, vanilla extract may be used instead (but use only 1/3 of the amount since it’s much stronger!)
-Just keep in mind that vanilla extract will add a brown tint to the porridge, so if you are at all able to get a hold of vanilla powder, it will make for a much whiter and prettier porridge.
-Personally I shop for extras whenever I am in Norway; other European countries will have it as well, and often IKEA carries it.
-Otherwise I have found it in supermarkets here in the US, in the international shelves, or in specialty stores.
+If you don’t have access to vanilla sugar (vanilla powder), vanilla extract may be used instead (but use only 1/3 of the amount since it’s much stronger!)
+Just keep in mind that vanilla extract will add an ivory tint to the porridge, so if you are at all able to get a hold of vanilla sugar it will make for a whiter and prettier porridge.
+Personally I shop for extras whenever I am in Norway, and other European countries will have it as well.
+Otherwise I have found it in supermarkets here in the US in the international shelves and in some specialty stores.
 Even AMAZON carries it!
 Just check out this link!

-During Christmas, I reserve 4 cups to put in the refrigerator for our Riskrem dessert.
-Otherwise we just eat and finish the leftovers little by little the next few days.
+During Christmas, I double the recipe and reserve 4 cups to put in the refrigerator for our traditional Norwegian Riskrem dessert.
+Otherwise we just eat and finish the leftovers little by little during the next few days.

-Risengrøt, or Rice Porridge, is traditionally served in bowls with cinnamon and sugar sprinkled on top, and a dab of butter in the center.
+Risengrynsgrøt, or Rice Porridge, is traditionally served in bowls with cinnamon and sugar sprinkled on top, and a dab of butter in the center.
 Red juice is usually served as well.
 This authentic Norwegian recipe makes for a perfect Saturday lunch!
 If you decide to try this recipe, please consider leaving me a comment and star rating below as it is very helpful for me as a blogger.
 Thank you!!

-- 2¼ tsp vanilla sugar (preferred), or vanilla extract
+- 2 teaspoons vanilla sugar (preferred), or ¾ teaspoon vanilla extract

-- Let rice simmer in water in a heavy pot, uncovered, until most of the water is absorbed.
+- Let rice and water simmer on medium low heat in a heavy pot, uncovered, until most of the water is absorbed.
+Stir occasionally.
 This will take approximately 10 minutes.

-- Add a bit of milk (approximately ¼ or ⅓ of the total milk needed), continuing to add more over the next 45-60 minutes while simmering on low heat.
+- Add a bit of milk (approximately ¼ or ⅓ of the total milk needed), continuing to add more over the next 45-50 minutes while simmering on low heat.
 Stir well every five minutes or so.
 (An alternative is to add all of the milk right away, then stirring almost constantly as you raise the heat a bit to let it come to a simmer.
 Then lower the heat again to keep at a simmer.)

-- Add sugar, salt, and vanilla powder; stir well and serve while hot.
-If vanilla powder is not available, you may use vanilla extract; however, this brown liquid will change the color of the porridge and it will not be as white as it should be.
+- Add sugar, salt, and vanilla sugar; stir well and serve while hot.
+If vanilla sugar is not available, you may use vanilla extract; however, this brown liquid will change the color of the porridge and it will not be as white as it should be.

-- If the porridge gets too thick, add more milk to thin it.
+- If the porridge becomes too thick, add more milk to thin it.

 - Serve in bowls and sprinkle with cinnamon and white sugar, and a dab of butter in the center.
 Serve red juice to drink with the meal.